theobytes/smartblog/content/blog/what-is-cloud-computing.md

   the services you want to use to a cloud provider and you connect to those services over a network.
 ---
-Cloud computing is new type of computing which taps into the power many computers connected in a network
+Cloud computing is new type of computing which taps into the power many computers connected in a network.